-WOTAA stands for the World Online Transactional Analysis Association and this is the announcement of its launch.
-Please read to the end to see how you can get involved.
+WOTAA stands for the World Online Transactional Analysis Association.
+Please read on to see how you can get involved.

 It is intended to be something that brings together everyone interested in TA around the world, in ways which allow them to be in connection and contact with each other, regardless of where they are, how much TA they know, and any other form of difference or diversity that may apply.

 WOTAA is based on combating four different privileges:

 Physical Presence Privilege – Covid has demonstrated that we can eliminate the physical presence privilege – we no longer need to restrict our conferences, or our options for serving on international committees, to those who are able to travel to other countries.

 Purchasing Power Privilege – WOTAA expects those involved to apply discounts based on www.numbeo.com (or allow donation amounts chosen by participant) so that fees for conferences, events, training and supervision will be adjusted to reflect the purchasing power of the recipient.